 The planned and continuing urban development of the Cumberland Plain will further affect the upper catchment landscapes that include the airport site.
-As the proportion of undeveloped land increases, this cumulative impact is expected to confer an increasing degree of rarity to the remaining archaeological record.
-Based on this outline, the predicted archaeological resource of the airport site is assessed as an endangered aspect of Aboriginal cultural history, and significant according to this criterion.
+As the proportion of undeveloped land decreases, this cumulative impact is expected to confer an increasing degree of rarity to the remaining archaeological record.
+Based on this outline, the predicted archaeological resource of the airport site is assessed as an endangered aspect of Aboriginal cultural history.

-Criterion c - Significance because of potential to yield information that will contribute to an understanding of Australia's cultural history.
+Potential to yield information that will contribute to an understanding of Australia's cultural history

 The predicted archaeological resource within the airport site has considerable potential to yield information that will contribute to an understanding of the Aboriginal cultural history of the Sydney Basin.
 Based on the evidence of the sampled archaeological deposits, the airport site provides a potential opportunity to conduct systematic archaeological research on a representative sample of sites within an upper catchment landscape.
 This resource, and the opportunity to investigate it as a whole, will become increasingly limited in the future.
-Such research would complement previously conducted large area archaeological investigations that have typically occurred in lower catchment landscapes, and in association with higher order drainage lines.
+Such research would complement previously conducted large area archaeological investigations that have typically occurred in lower catchment landscapes and in association with higher order drainage lines.

 The distribution of aggrading landforms across the valley floor and basal slopes, and at a lesser and finer scale across the remainder of the airport site, provides potential for encountering rarer sites, such as cultural deposits associated with buried former land surfaces.
-Although this potential is considered to be highly limited and difficult to quantify using stage one test excavation methodologies, a review of geotechnical borehole data indicates scope for addressing this potential in future studies (refer to Appendix M1 for further detail).
+Although this potential is considered to be highly limited and difficult to quantify using stage one test excavation methodologies, a review of geotechnical borehole data indicates scope for addressing this potential in future studies (see to Appendix M1 (Volume 4) for further detail).

-Criterion q - Significance because of a strong or special association with a cultural group for social, cultural or spiritual reasons.
+Association with a cultural group for social, cultural or spiritual reasons